yasinaydin14/Pokemon-Bot/README.md

 npm install
 ```

-We will need to have the PS server running in the background while using Metamon:
+We will need to have the Showdown server running in the background while using Metamon:
 ```shell
 # in the background (`screen`, etc.)
 node pokemon-showdown start --no-security